mmajerni/kamelet-catalog/test/postgresql/README.md

 ## Objectives

-The test verifies the PostgreSQL Kamelet sink by creating Kamelet bindings that use the sink to insert data on a PostgreSQL database.
+The test verifies the PostgreSQL Kamelet sink by creating Pipes that use the sink to insert data on a PostgreSQL database.

-The test itself queries and validates the inserted data on the database in order to verify the Kamelet bindings and its sink.
+The test itself queries and validates the inserted data on the database in order to verify the Pipes and its sink.

 ### Test Kamelet sink

-The PostgreSQL Kamelet sink binds events to a database table as the sink outcome of a Kamelet binding.
+The PostgreSQL Kamelet sink binds events to a database table as the sink outcome of a Pipe.
 The test uses a timer-source in combination with the PostgreSQL Kamelet sink to periodically insert data into the database.

 The test performs the following high level steps: